vekatze/neut/book/src/how-to-execute-types.md

 v
 ```

-Let's see how the type `item` is translated to copy values like `New(10, 20)`.

 ### Discarding/Copying a Value

-Let's see how to discard and copy the values of the type `item`.
+Now, let's see how to discard and copy the values of the type `item`.

 A value `v` of type `item` can be discarded as follows: